Firefighter injured in partial roof collapse at Cast Iron Kitchen

 The St. George Fire Department confirmed the fire around 6:45 p.m.

 One firefighter was hurt when part of the building's roof collapsed onto him.
-He was taken to the hospital with minor injuries.
+He was taken to the hospital and treated for minor burns and heat related symptoms.

-A WBRZ News 2 unit is at the scene.
-We will update with more information as it becomes available.
+The fire is now under control, however the cause is undetermined at this time.

 More News